Brian Dooreck MD

 Here are some takeaways on this from a public health point of view.

 IBS doesn't have to control your life.
-By keeping a healthy and balanced diet, you can prevent flareups and help ease symptoms.
-Read this blog post to learn more about the role your diet can play in treating IBS.
+Keeping a healthy and balanced diet can prevent flare-ups and help ease symptoms.
+Read this blog post to learn more about your diet's role in treating IBS.

 Personally